dzegel/DynamockServer/README.md

     - required: true

 ### POST `<dynamock-path-base>/hit-counts/get`
-Get the hit-counts of the specified expectation ids; where an expectation id's hit-count is the number of times a request was made that matched the expectation associated with the expectation id.
+Get the hit-counts of the specified expectation-ids; where an expectation-id's hit-count is the number of times a request was made that matched the expectation associated with the expectation-id.
 If a request matches multiple registered expectations, though only one of their responses' is used for the API response, all of their hit-counts are incremented.

 **Content-Type:** application/json